olmaygti/fantium/README.md

 # FANtium Platform

-Fantium Code Challenge

 Welcome to my solution for the Fantium Code Challenge!

-In order to access the application you'll need to have metamask installed in your browser.
+The application is live at [https://fantium-olmaygti.vercel.app](https://fantium-olmaygti.vercel.app/) and in order to access the application you'll need to have metamask installed in your browser.

 You can import the [contract owner wallet](https://github.com/olmaygti/fantium/blob/ca856374679c1afcdb5799c66c1b00a2873a7f90/contracts/truffle-config.js#L82) to login in the application with administrator privileges.

 This platform consists of 4 main components: